Harlow Art Trust

 Harlow Art Trust (HAT) is a registered charity based in Harlow, Essex, established in the 1950s to acquire and display public sculpture.
-Founded by Frederick Gibberd, lead architect of Harlow New Town, the Trust aimed to make high-quality art accessible to all.
-Its nationally significant collection is now displayed throughout the town in open-air locations such as shopping centres, housing estates, and parks..
+Set up by Frederick Gibberd, lead architect of Harlow New Town, the trust aims to make high-quality art accessible to all.
+Its collection is displayed in the town in open-air places such as shopping centres, housing estates, and parks.